Get all the latest data for Addis Ababa

 Can I legally rent out property on my visa in Addis Ababa right now?

-You do not need to live in Ethiopia to rent out your property in Addis Ababa, and many foreign owners manage rentals from abroad using local property managers or trusted agents with properly authenticated powers of attorney.
+You do not need to live in Ethiopia to rent out your property in Addis Ababa, and many foreign owners manage their properties from abroad using a local property manager or agent with a written agreement, though you should ensure you have a properly authenticated power of attorney in place.

 We cover everything there is to know about buying and renting out in Addis Ababa here.